Safeguarding

 Anyone we are working with will also be expected to follow this policy even if we do not have direct jurisdiction over them, and if they do not we will take appropriate steps and cease to work with them as far as is possible.

-Both the Pagan Federation and PFCo are committed to safeguarding adults at risk.
+The Pagan Federation is committed to safeguarding children, young people and adults at risk.
 Although at the present time neither body is a registered charity we wish to hold ourselves to the standards required of a charity in this matter.

 This document is publicly available on our website www.paganfed.org

-This policy only covers specific requirements for Safeguarding Adults at Risk.
-The safeguarding of children and young people is detailed in our Safeguarding Children and Young People Policy.
+This policy only covers specific requirements for Safeguarding.
 Harassment, discrimination, bullying and similar behaviour within the Pagan Federation are covered by our codes of conduct.
-We fully endorse the principle that all adults have the right to protection from abuse and harm, regardless of their gender, ethnicity, disabilities, sexual orientation or religion.
+We fully endorse the principle that all people have the right to protection from abuse and harm, regardless of their gender, ethnicity, disabilities, sexual orientation or religion.

 Forms of abuse: